Senate Democrat asks Roberts to investigate Alito

 Whitehouse further took aim at how one of the two authors of the opinion piece was David Rivkin, an attorney who represents conservative judicial activist Leonard Leo and rebuffed Whitehouse’s demand for information from Leo in July.

-Whitehouse had requested information about Leo’s involvement with a 2008 Alaskan fishing trip that Alito took, which was reportedly paid for by a billionaire hedge fund owner.
+Whitehouse had requested information about Leo’s involvement with a 2008 Alaskan fishing trip that Alito took, with his flight reportedly being provided by a billionaire hedge fund owner.”

 The trip was reported in one of multiple stories published by ProPublica and other news outlets that have fueled Democrats’ push for stronger ethics rules.
 Rivkin pushed back by calling the effort one-sided and having overlooked the ethics woes of the high court’s liberal justices.